-When it comes to differences between men's and women's sleeping bags, the warmth of the bag is the main factor, and this can be modified in three ways.
+When it comes to differences between men's and women's sleeping bags, the warmth of the bag is the primary factor, and this can be modified in three ways.
 The first is to resize the bag to fit a woman's frame.
 Typical women's specific bags are made to fit a woman who is about 5'6", while a men's regular is made to fit a 6 foot to 6'2" man.
-Women's bags are also cut differently to better fit a women's form - they are a bit wider in the hips (an average of 2 inches) and narrower in the shoulder (an average of 2-6 inches less).
+Women's bags are also cut differently to fit a women's form better - they are a bit wider in the hips (an average of 2 inches) and narrower in the shoulder (an average of 2-6 inches less).
 A better fit will help your body warm the air inside the bag more efficiently.
 If your bag is too large, your body won't be able to warm up all that air quickly, leaving you cold– so get a bag that fits you.
 We like the traditional mummy fit of the Mountain Hardwear Heratio and the Rab Neutrino 400 — Women's.

 Secondly, look for a bag that has more insulation.
-Many women's bags have more insulation in them than the same model in the men's version.
-The Rab Neutrino has the same amount of down in its women's version as the men's, but it is a much smaller volume bag, meaning there is actually more down in it per square inch — making it warmer.
-The EN rating system also helps to initially determine if the bag is actually the right temperature.
+Many women's models have more insulation in them than the same model in the men's version.
+The Rab Neutrino has the same amount of down in its women's version as the men's, but it is a much smaller volume bag, meaning there is more down in it per square inch — making it warmer.
+The EN rating system also helps to initially determine if the bag is the right temperature.
 The first comfort rating temperature is meant to represent the temperature at which a woman would find the bag comfortable.

 Thirdly, as we mentioned above, women feel colder because their hands and feet are colder.
-Some manufacturers have realized this too, and decided to be strategic about where they put the extra insulation: the feet.
+Some manufacturers have realized this too and decided to be strategic about where they put the extra insulation: the feet.
 For example, The North Face Cat's Meow 22 - Women's bag has extra insulation in the foot box and hood to keep ladies' icicle feet toasty.
-The REI Joule 21, Heratio and Marmot Angel Fire all have extra insulation in heat loss areas for women.
+The REI Joule 21, Heratio, and Marmot Angel Fire all have extra insulation in heat loss areas for women.